Burping while running is not an uncommon affliction. If you run frequently, it's common to experience burping at some point during one of your runs.

 Video of the Day

-Swallowing Too Much Air
+1. You're Swallowing Too Much Air

-Taking air into the esophagus while running is not unusual.
-Even more common, is swallowing air while drinking.
-For many people, the amount of water competes closely with the amount of air ingested into the stomach.
+Taking air into your esophagus while running is not unusual.
+Even more common is swallowing air while drinking, according to the Mayo Clinic.
+For many people, the amount of water competes closely with the amount of air ingested into your stomach.
+Combining fluid intake while running creates a perfect storm for burping.

 High-fiber food, beans, fructose and sucrose found in candy and soft drinks can also contribute to excessive burping while exercising.

-GERD and Silent Acid Reflux
+3. You Have GERD or Silent Acid Reflux

 - Mayo Clinic: "Belching, Intestinal Gas and Bloating: Tips for Reducing Them"